iusrepo/ius.io/docs/Philosophy.md

 latest upstream versions of their respective software.
 There is an inherent risk with this approach; new upstream versions may introduce bugs that users of stock packages will never have to deal with.
-That said, we stand behind the quality of our packages, and work hard to find and resolve issues before a packages are promoted to the stable repos.
+That said, we stand behind the quality of our packages, and work hard to find and resolve issues before packages are promoted to the stable repos.
 IUS users are forfeiting a small part of their system stability in order to get the new features they need.
 By using IUS packages, you implicitly agree to this trade off.
 This risk can be